It’s lights out, and away we go! 🚦🚦🚦🚦🚦🏎️🏎️🏎️

 The F1 Grand Prix season is once again upon us, and it is truly an exciting time to be in Singapore.
-As someone who has lived in Singapore for the past decade, I wanted to write a post specific to you F1 fans and hopefully help make your visit to the Singapore Grand Prix easy and drama-free!
+As someone who has lived in Singapore for the past decade, I wanted to write a travel guide specific for F1 fans.
+My goal is to help make your visit to the Singapore Grand Prix as easy and drama-free as possible!

-Many years later, I watched Drive to Survive during the pandemic and… I was immediately hooked.
-Say what you will about the series, but the fact remains that it was such a great gateway to the sport for a beginner like myself.
+Many years later, I caught the Drive to Survive fever during the pandemic and… I was immediately hooked.
+Say what you will about the Netflix show, but the fact remains that it was a great gateway into the sport for a beginner like myself.

-And yes, to my surprise, the rookie Lewis Hamilton I knew from my first job had gone on to become one of the greatest F1 drivers of all time!
+And yes, to my great surprise, the “rookie” Lewis Hamilton had gone on to become one of the greatest F1 drivers of all time!

 Anyway, enough about myself and F1 – Let’s get into the juicy stuff.

-The Singapore Grand Prix is back for the 14th time at the Marina Bay Street Circuit!
-This year, there will be new additions to the grandstands and layout modifications to the circuit.
+The Singapore Grand Prix is back for the 15th time at the Marina Bay Street Circuit!

-🏎️ View the original Singapore Grand Prix circuit map for 2023
+🏎️ View the Singapore Grand Prix circuit map in 2024

-The Bay Grandstand, which was previously located at Float @ Marina Bay and can accommodate 27,000 seating, has been decommissioned for renovation works in the area.
-It wasn’t the best grandstand we had to offer anyway, with cramped seatings and I’m sure fans were happy to see it go.
+In 2023, the circuit layout received a major overhaul.
+The Bay Grandstand, previously a permanent seating area that can accommodate 27,000 seats, was decommissioned for renovation works around the Singapore waterfront.
+It wasn’t the best grandstand we had to offer anyway – The seats were cramped and I’m sure fans were not missing it.

-Because of this, a few modifications to the circuit layout were made:
+But because of this, a few modifications to the circuit layout had to be made:

-• Shorter circuit length and increased laps – Lesser turns have results in a slightly shorter circuit length, and as such the number of laps will be increased from 61 to 63.
+- Shorter circuit length and increased laps – Lesser turns have resulted in a slightly shorter circuit length, and as such the number of laps will be increased from 61 to 62.

-• New Grandstands – To accommodate seatings that were lost from the Bay Grandstand, a few grandstands in the area were added: Republic, Raffles, Bayfront, and Promenade.
-Additionally Turn 3 Grandstand has been turned into hospitality lounge and replaced by Sheares and Pit Exit Grandstand.
+- New Grandstands – To accommodate seatings that were lost from the Bay Grandstand, a few grandstands in the area were added.

 Where to stay for the Singapore F1 weekend

-1. Hotels where the F1 drivers and team will likely stay in Singapore
+1. Hotels where the F1 drivers and team would likely stay in Singapore

-If your goal is to catch a glimpse of the drivers, these hotels are known to be frequented by the F1 team during the GP weekend!
+If your goal is to catch a glimpse of the F1 drivers, these hotels are historically frequented by the team during the Grand Prix weekend:

-• The Ritz-Carlton Millenia – Ferrari and Aston Martin team and drivers were seen here in 2022.
-The Alfa Romeo drivers were staying here in 2023.
+- The Ritz-Carlton Millenia – The Ferrari and Aston Martin team and drivers were seen staying here in 2022.
+The Alfa Romeo drivers were also sighted here in 2023.

-• JW Mariott South Beach – Historically, the Mercedes team and drivers favor this hotel.
+- JW Mariott South Beach – Historically, the Mercedes team and drivers tend to favor this hotel.

-• Marina Bay Sands – The Ferrari and McLaren drivers were seen here in 2023.
+- Marina Bay Sands – The Ferrari and McLaren drivers were seen here in 2023.
+Carlos Sainz (Ferrari driver) were seen here again in 2024.

 2. Convenient hotels within walking distance of the circuit

 If getting to and back from the circuit is your priority, you’ll want to check out these hotels!
-These won’t be cheap, but staying at these hotels will make your life so much easier.
+They won’t be cheap, but staying at the following hotels will make your weekend logistics much easier.
+I’ve divided it by the closest gates for easy reference:

 Gate 1 (Nicoll Highway)

-If your priority is quick access to the hospitality lounges and Turn 1 and 2 grandstands, these hotels will be great.
+If your priority is quick access to the hospitality lounges or Turn 1 and 2 grandstands, these hotels will be very convenient:

 Gate 3A and 3B (City Hall)

 If you need access to Zone 4, these hotels are ideal.
-Not only are they close to the gates that lead you to Zone 4, but they’re also close to other amenities such as food and shopping malls.
+Not only are they close to the gates that lead you to Zone 4, but they’re also close to other amenities such as food, grocery shops and shopping malls.

 Gate 4, 5, and 6 (Esplanade)

 The Esplanade is one of the most beautiful areas in Singapore.
-It’s very close to our central business district (where I work!).
-It is also easy entry to Zone 4.
+Aside from being practically next to the circuit, it’s also very close to our central business district and an easy entry to Zone 4.

 These hotels are amazing places to be during the F1 weekend in Singapore.
 They’re RIGHT in the middle of the circuit.
-This means you’ll be thick in the F1 excitements!
+This means you’ll be right in the thick of all the F1 excitements.

 3. Affordable hotels that are still convenient to the circuit

-If the affordability of accommodation is more important to you, you’ll want to stay a little further away from the F1 circuit.
-Singapore is a very well-connected city, so you don’t really need to worry about where to stay.
+If budget is important to you and you don’t mind staying just a little further away from the F1 circuit I’ll run through some options here.
+But when I say further, don’t worry.
+Singapore is a very small and well-connected city, so you won’t have to travel for hours.
 For ease of stay, you’ll still want to stay near a train station.

-• For Gate 1, 2, and 8 – You’ll want to aim for hotels that are close to stations in Yellow (Circle) or Blue (Downtown) Lines
+- For access to Gate 1, 2, and 8 – You’ll want to aim for hotels that are close to stations in Yellow (Circle) or Blue (Downtown) Lines

 Here are some hotel recommendations that are just a little outside of town but still close to the MRT stations with easy access to town: